 During his six-decade-long career, Yeon’s residential architecture influenced a generation of architects and presaged many later ideas of sustainable design; he preserved landmark buildings and influenced the designs for major Portland developments and parks; he single-handedly protected critical coastal landscapes; and, most prominently, his life-long advocacy for the Columbia River Gorge played a pivotal role in creating the Columbia River Gorge National Scenic Area.

 The John Yeon Center is devoted to preserving Yeon’s legacy by inspiring future acts of visionary design and conservation.

-A program of the College of Design at the University of Oregon, the John Yeon Center stewards three properties designed by Yeon:
+The College of Design at the University of Oregon manages the John Yeon Center, which stewards three properties designed by Yeon:

 - The 1937 Watzek House, the most influential work of domestic architecture in the Northwest and Portland’s only National Historic Landmark residence;